-How Long Should Varnish Dry Between Coats?
+How Long Does Varnish Take To Dry Between Coats?

 Related Read: Polyurethane Dry Time?

 How Long Does Varnish Take To Cure (Fully Dry)?

 It takes varnish between 24 hours and 1 week to cure.
 The water-based type cures within 24 hours, while the oil-based type takes 5 days to 1 week to cure.
 However, you must leave it to harden for 1 week before you use it.